techthoughts2/Catesta/docs/New-VaultProject.md

 # New-VaultProject

 ## SYNOPSIS
-Scaffolds a PowerShell SecretManagement vault module project for use with desired CICD platform for easy cross platform PowerShell development.
+Scaffolds a PowerShell SecretManagement vault project for use with desired CICD platform for easy cross platform PowerShell development.

 ## SYNTAX

 ```
-New-VaultProject [-CICDChoice] <String> [-DestinationPath] <String> [-Force] [-WhatIf] [-Confirm]
+New-VaultProject [-DestinationPath] <String> [[-VaultParameters] <Hashtable>] [-NoLogo] [-PassThru] [-Force]
- [<CommonParameters>]
+ [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Leverages plaster to scaffold a PowerShell SecretManagement vault module project that adheres to community best practices.
+Leverages plaster to scaffold a PowerShell SecretManagement vault project that adheres to community best practices.
 Based on selections made this cmdlet will generate the necessary files for a variety of CICD platforms.
 Selections can also determine what CICD builds should be run enabling easy cross-platform verification (Windows/Linux/MacOS).
 InvokeBuild tasks will be created for validation / analysis / test / build automation.